BabsBBG/project-citadel/README.md

 ## Overview

-Project Citadel is an end-to-end Azure cloud security implementation built for Nexus Financial Services — a fictional mid-size fintech standing up its first secure cloud environment.
+Project Citadel is an end-to-end Azure cloud security implementation built for Nexus Financial Services, a fictional mid-size fintech standing up its first secure cloud environment.
 The project covers every layer of cloud security: identity, network, compute, storage, secrets management, logging, threat detection, incident response, compliance enforcement, and infrastructure as code.

-Built to reflect real-world security engineering decisions — to understand why each control exists and what breaks without it.
+Built to reflect real-world security engineering decisions, to understand why each control exists and what breaks without it.
 Least privilege by default, identity-first architecture, continuous compliance over point-in-time hardening, and a full SOC-style incident response workflow from detection to containment.
 **  ---

 ## Architecture